kahhian/keiis/README.md

 -->

 ## Linux
-We are finalizing installations procedures for linux :D
+We are finalizing installations procedures for linux, keiis may still not fully work after these instructions.

 #### 1. In Terminal, enter: